-I’ve gotten very into R’ Shimson Rafael Hirsch z”l as is evident from citings from the new Hirsch Chumash (published by Feldheim in 2005 and translated to English by Rabbi Daniel Haberman) included my various Parshiyot HaShavua’s in recent years.
-I’ve also been learning R’ Hirsch’s “Nineteen Letters”, translated with commentary by Rabbi Joseph Elias.
-There are some passages from the text of Letters # 8 and 9 of “Nineteen Letters”, as well as commentary on the letters which, to me, speak to contributing to an ADULT’s focus in Being and Feeling as if “There” — being with the rest of Am Yisrael in Mtizrayim, feeling their pain of persecution and enslavement, as well as their euphoria upon Yetizot Mitzrayim.
+This Author has been very into R’ Shimson Rafael Hirsch z”l as is evident from citings from the new Hirsch Chumash (published by Feldheim in 2005 and translated to English by Rabbi Daniel Haberman) included my various Parshiyot HaShavua’s.
+Have also been learning R’ Hirsch’s “Nineteen Letters”, translated with commentary by Rabbi Joseph Elias.
+There are some passages from the text of Letters # 8 and 9 of “Nineteen Letters”, as well as commentary on the letters which seem to speak loudly in contributing to an ADULT’s focus in Being and Feeling as if “There” — being with the rest of Am Yisrael in Mtizrayim, feeling their pain of persecution and enslavement, as well as their euphoria upon Yetizot Mitzrayim.

-Many thinks for printing this out.
-I hope that by doing this exercise, that I have helped to make your Seder more meaningful.
+Here’s hoping that by doing this exercise, that this author has helped to make your Seder more meaningful.